fakhrizulkifli/fakhrizulkifli.github.io/_posts/2020-05-20-microsoft_windows_gdi32_setenhmetafilebits.md

 00d2f7a0  33b18477 00d2f7ec 77d79e54 7eb77000
 ```

-We can confirm with the disassembly code below that our tainted input will go down to this path.
+We can confirm with the disassembly code below that there is no initialization to the allocated memory.

 ```
 .text:0000000180040089                 test    r13b, 1
 .text:000000018004008D                 jnz     loc_18004019F